Jonas-Schen/air-force-one-rescue/README.md

 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173` (or the port shown in your terminal)
+4. Open your browser and navigate to `http://localhost:5173/air-force-one-rescue/` (or the port shown in your terminal)

-### Building for Production
+### Building for Deploy

 ```
-npm run build
+npm run deploy
 ```